A mixture of distributed lag non-linear models to account for spatially heterogeneous exposure-lag-response associations: Methodology

 \subsection{A distributed lag non-linear model}

 The DLNM is a statistical framework used to investigate the relationship between a time-series exposure and an outcome variable, while accounting for delayed and non-linear effects.
 In this section, we describe a DLNM with a rather general form that has already been used in the literature for the analysis of spatially-indexed time series.
-In particular, we assume a count response variable indexed in space and time, $\boldsymbol{Y}=(Y_{it})_{ \substack{ i=1,...,n \\ t=1,...,T } }$, which is modeled through a negative binomial (NB) distribution, $Y_{it} \sim \text{NB}(p_{it},r)$, in order to account for the potential overdispersion of the data.
+In particular, we assume a count response variable indexed in space and time, $\boldsymbol{Y}=(Y_{it})_{ \substack{ i=1, \dots,n \\ t=1, \dots,T } }$, where $i$ and $t$ denote the indices of the spatial and temporal units, respectively.
+This response is modeled through a negative binomial (NB) distribution, $Y_{it} \sim \text{NB}(p_{it},r)$, in order to account for the potential overdispersion of the data.
 We choose this distribution based on the case study that will be shown later, but the methodological framework would be equally applicable to a response variable with a Bernoulli, Gaussian, or Poisson distribution, for example.